shreyasah99/facial-emotion-detect-with-flask/README.md

 Aptfile and setup.sh are needed while deploying only on heroku.

-ReleaseLogs_38.zip , deployment.txt , deploy.cmd are needed while deploying only on azure.
+ReleaseLogs_38.zip and deploy.cmd are needed while deploying only on azure.